apache/spark/docs/sql-ref-syntax-qry-select-hints.md

 * **REBALANCE_PARTITIONS**

-  The `REBALANCE_PARTITIONS` hint can be used to repartition to the specified partitioning expressions.
-It takes column names or none as parameters.
+  The `REBALANCE_PARTITIONS` hint can be used to rebalance the query result output partitions, so that every partition is of a reasonable size (not too small and not too big).
+It can take column names as parameters, and try its best to partition the query result by these columns.
+This is a best-effort: if there are skews, Spark will split the skewed partitions, to make these partitions not too big.
+This hint is useful when you need to write the result of this query to a table, to avoid too small/big files.
+  This hint is ignored if AQE is not enabled.

 #### Examples